 Excursion Program Overview

 The ecosystems of the Victorian Central Highlands have distinctive characteristics which help to class the region firmly as part of a Temperate Forest Biome.
-Explore this special region while connecting to the outcomes of the Victorian Geography Curriculum.
+Explore this special region and have your students study many key elements of Geographical Knowledge & Understanding in accordance to the Victorian Geography Curriculum.

 - Distribution and characteristics of biomes as regions with distinctive climates, soils, vegetation and productivity.
 (VCGGK133)